Bayard Rustin: 2010s and beyond

+Walter Naegle & Robt Seda-Schreiber with Medal of Freedom awarded posthumously by President Barack Obama to Bayard Rustin.

 In 2011, Guilford College rededicated its Queer and Allied Resource Center as the Bayard Rustin Center for LGBTQA Activism, Awareness, and Reconciliation.
-In 2012, Rustin was inducted into the Legacy Walk, an outdoor public display in Chicago, Illinois celebrating LGBTQ history and people.
+In 2012, Rustin was inducted into the Legacy Walk, an outdoor public display in Chicago celebrating LGBTQ history and people.
 In 2013, Rustin was selected as an honoree in the United States Department of Labor Hall of Honor.